Sally Hansen Miracle Gel Nail Polish

 We purchased Sally Hansen's Miracle Gel nail polish so our writer could put it to the test.
 Keep reading for our full product review.

-While years of trial and error have taught me to leave nail care to the experts, the pandemic certainly highlighted my need for a solid backup option.
-My search for a top-rated and affordable gel polish inevitably led me to Sally Hansen’s Miracle Gel — an inexpensive two-step system that boasts impressive reviews across Target, Ulta, Amazon, and more.
+Years of trial and error have taught me to leave certain nail treatments to the experts (if you've ever tried to DIY your own acrylics removal... don't).
+But when it comes to a professional-quality gel manicure at home, I haven't given up hope.
+My search for a top-rated (and affordable) gel polish inevitably led me to Sally Hansen’s Miracle Gel—an inexpensive two-step system that boasts impressive reviews across Target, Ulta, Amazon, and more.
 Per the brand’s website, this product goes on like a regular polish and comes off with standard nail polish remover, but boasts the same hardened, long-lasting sheen of a salon gel manicure (sans UV light).

 Uses: Affordable, gel-like manicures without a trip to the salon.